Carl Breeze: Early years

-Breeze won 3 major British karting titles before moving up to car racing.
-He began his car racing career in British Formula Ford with a best result of 2nd in his debut season in 1996.
-For 1998 Breeze competed in Formula Palmer Audi and competed in two races in the French GT Championship before moving into Formula Renault for 1999.
-In 2001 he was champion, with results which were stronger than Kimi Räikkönen's the previous year, although unlike Kimi he had experience of the championship and its circuits.
+Breeze won three major British karting titles before moving up to car racing.
+He began his car racing career in British Formula Ford with a best result of second in his debut season in 1996.
+For 1998, Breeze competed in Formula Palmer Audi and competed in two races in the French GT Championship before moving into Formula Renault for 1999.
+In 2001, he was champion, with results which were stronger than Kimi Räikkönen's the previous year, although unlike Räikkönen, he had experience of the championship and its circuits.

 British Touring Car Championship

 Breeze driving the Team Halfords Peugeot 307 at Brands Hatch during the 2003 British Touring Car Championship season.

-He made a move to tin-top racing in 2002, joining Vic Lee's team for rounds 4–10 of the BTCC in an independent Peugeot 406 Coupe.
+Breeze made a move to tin-top racing in 2002, joining Vic Lee's team for rounds 4–10 of the BTCC in an independent Peugeot 406 Coupe.
 He signed for a full season in their self-developed Peugeot 307 in 2003, but moved to the GA team's Vauxhall Astra mid-season.
 He remained with the team for 2004 racing both the Astra and an Alfa Romeo, with an assortment of team-mates including Stefan Hodgetts, Kelvin Burt and Gavin Smith.

 SEAT and Ginetta

 Breeze driving at Snetterton in the 2007 SEAT Cupra Championship.

-For 2005 he moved to the SEAT Cupra Championship with the Barwell team, finishing 4th overall with one with and 10 podiums.
-For 2006 he raced for Edenbridge as team-mate to Tom Ferrier, and continued in the SEAT Cupra competition.
+For 2005, Breeze moved to the SEAT Cupra Championship with the Barwell team, finishing fourth overall with one with and ten podiums.
+For 2006, he raced for Edenbridge as team-mate to Tom Ferrier, and continued in the SEAT Cupra competition.

 When SEAT ended the championship after the 2008 season, Breeze switched to the Ginetta G50 series in 2009 where he ended the year third in the driver standings – an impressive effort after sustaining a leg injury during an early-season race at Oulton Park.
 In 2010, he remained in Ginetta G50 and finished the season as Vice-Champion.
 Breeze also raced in one round of the GT4 European Cup in 2010 driving a Ginetta G50 GT4 with co-driver Frank Wrathall.

-For 2011 the Ginetta G50 Cup became the Ginetta GT Supercup and Breeze challenged for the title again in the new Ginetta G55, but lost out by 5 points in the championship to Adam Morgan.
+For 2011, the Ginetta G50 Cup became the Ginetta GT Supercup and Breeze challenged for the title again in the new Ginetta G55, but lost out by five points in the championship to Adam Morgan.
 He will continue to race in the Ginetta GT Supercup in 2012 racing for Tollbar Racing.